Blackfire Exploration: Controversy

-On July 31, 2019, the Canadian government denied that its embassy in Mexico had anything to do with the coverup of the 2009 murder of activist Mariano Abarca, reportedly at the hands of the Blackfire Exploration.
+On July 31, 2019, the Canadian government stated that its Mexican Embassy has had no involvement with any coverup of the 2009 murder of activist Mariano Abarca, a murder allegedly at the hands of the Blackfire Exploration.
 Family members vow to continue the struggle.
-Abarca's son said, "No vamos a tener a nuestro padre de vuelta, pero queremos sentar un precedente.
-Hay conflictos mineros en muchas zonas de México; también en otros países de América Latina.
-Es importante mostrar el apoyo que reciben frecuentemente las compañías de las embajadas." ("We are not going to get our father back, but we want to establish a precedent.
+Abarca's son said, "We are not going to get our father back, but we want to establish a precedent.
 There are mining conflicts in many areas of Mexico and in other countries in Latin America.
-It is important to demonstrate the frequent support they get from embassies.")
+It is important to demonstrate the frequent support they get from embassies."